McConnell vows quick vote on next justice; Biden says wait

 Democrats believe doing so would unnecessarily distract from Biden’s focus on Trump’s handling of the pandemic and the economy, while also giving the president and his allies fresh targets to attack.
 In the hours before Ginsburg’s death, Trump trailed Biden in national polling but the race was much tighter in battleground states.

 Lemire reported from New York.
-Associated Press writers Alan Fram, Darlene Superville and Andrew Taylor in Washington, Aamer Madhani in Bemidji, Minnesota, and Will Weissert in Wilmington, Delaware, contributed to this report.
+Additional reporting by Associated Press writers Alan Fram and Darlene Superville in Washington, Aamer Madhani in Bemidji, Minn. and Will Weissert in Wilmington, Del.

-The story has been corrected to change ‘like’ to `lock’ in McConnell’s note to GOP senators.